All investor lists > Deeptech

 Key Factors Deep Tech Investors Look For

-Deep Tech investors evaluate startups differently than traditional software companies.
-Here’s what you need to highlight when pitching to Deep Tech VC firms:
+Deep tech investors evaluate startups differently from traditional software companies.
+Here’s what you need to highlight when pitching to deep tech VC firms:

 1. Regulatory Strategy